Doenja/webcomponent-workshop/README.md

 ## Attaching the shadow dom

 Your webcomponent now lives in the dom.
 This means that your webcomponent can be influenced, for example, by global css files.
 In order to avoid this webcomponents can create their own dom, a shadow dom.
 This shadow dom hides and separates the custom components code from the rest of the page.
+It can also be queried and manipulated like a normal dom from inside your component.

 1. In your constructor, attach a shadow dom